Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/index.md

     Taipy requires **Python 3.8** or newer.

-Welcome to the **Tutorial** guide for scenario management.
+Welcome to the **Scenario management** tutorial guide.

-Taipy facilitates pipeline orchestration.
-There are several good reasons to use the Taipy backend:

-- Taipy efficiently manages the execution of your functions/pipelines.

-- Taipy manages data sources and monitors KPIs.
+The Taipy Scenario management is a set of functionalities used to easily and efficiently create dataflows (pipelines), manage and record their executions, and access their data.

-- Taipy makes it simple to oversee multiple pipelines and end-user scenarios, especially useful in Machine Learning or Mathematical optimization contexts.
+It is designed to be used by end-users in a multi-user context and gets especially useful for Machine Learning or Mathematical optimization.

-Each step of the **"Tutorial"** will focus on basic concepts of *Taipy Core*.
+# Objective of the Application

+TODO add a description of the application we are building

-## Before we begin
+# Before we begin

 Only Taipy has to be installed. **Taipy** package requires Python 3.8 or newer;